We repudiate the Doctrine of Discovery, which asserted that lands belonged to the Christian powers that “discovered” them.

 Consequently, a key recommendation of the Truth and Reconciliation Commission, articulated in a number of its Calls to Action, is the repudiation of the Doctrine of Discovery.

 How can we respond?

-The United Church of Canada repudiated the Doctrine of Discovery in 2012, as did the World Council of Churches.
+The United Church of Canada repudiated the Doctrine of Discovery in 2012 (further information can be found in the Downloads, below), as did the World Council of Churches.
 This was one step in our long journey of listening, repentance, and the building of right relations that began with the 1986 Apology to First Nations Peoples.
 Now we must examine what it means to live it out.

 Worship, background, and study resources are being developed.
 See Downloads, below.

 In this 150th year of Confederation, United Church communities are encouraged to use the Living on the Path of Respect worship service, during Lent, on Victoria Day weekend, or on June 11, the anniversary of the federal residential schools apology.

 You may also wish to view these two videos on the topic:

 - Buffy Sainte-Marie on God, Reconciliation, and Doctrine of Discovery (2.5 min)

 - The Doctrine of Discovery: Unmasking the Domination Code (2014) (56 minutes)

 |Backgrounder and 2012 Motion to Repudiate the Doctrine of Discovery||269.74 KB|